anthofflab/paper-2021-scch4/README.md

 This repository holds all code required to replicate the results of:

-Errickson, Keller, Collins, Srikrishnan and Anthoff (forthcoming) "Improving the Climate Model Calibration Reduces the Social Cost of Methane".
+Errickson, Keller, Collins, Srikrishnan and Anthoff (2021) "Improving the Climate Model Calibration Reduces the Social Cost of Methane".

 ## Hardware and software requirements